BrannigansLaw/Skyrim-Behavior-Editor-/README.md

 project, graphs all the data in each behavior file and exposes all of the important data to the user via a number of different widgets.

-<b>NOTE!
-As hkxcmd cannot work with SSE animation/behavior files, you will need to use the original Skyrim animation/behavior files for this tool to work!</b>
+<b>NOTE: As hkxcmd cannot work with SSE animation/behavior files, you will need to use the original Skyrim animation/behavior files for this tool to work!</b>

 It also parses the animation text files that contain data representing animation translation and rotation data along with information used